getsentry/sentry-docs/docs/learn/quotas.rst

 For example, you may have a project in production that generates a lot of noise.
 With a rate limit you could set the maximum amount of data to "500 events per minute".
-Additionally you could create a second key for the same project for your staging environment which is unlimited, ensuring your QA process is still untouched.
+Additionally, you could create a second key for the same project for your staging environment which is unlimited, ensuring your QA process is still untouched.

-To setup rate limits, simply navigate to the Project you wish to limit, go to **[Project] » Client Keys**.
+To setup rate limits, navigate to the Project you wish to limit, go to **[Project] » Client Keys**.
 Select on an individual key or create a new one, and you'll be able to define a rate limit as well as see a breakdown of events received by that key.